RobMokkink/K8S-Homelab/README.md

 # CKA-CKAD-Prep

-This repo contains a tutorial on how-to setup k8s for training purposes
+This repo contains a tutorial on how-to setup k8s in HA mode for training purposes

 ## 1 Dnsmasq with networkmanager
 If you use the dnsmasq plugin with NetworkManager, see https://fedoramagazine.org/using-the-networkmanagers-dnsmasq-plugin/